SplingyDude/INFINITE-NOTHINGS/README.md

 This project inverts that arrangement.
 The seed is released *deliberately*, the license is attached up front, and the worldbuilding is separated from the specific story so each can be inherited cleanly:

 - **The engine** — the cosmology, the Admin Corps, Cyrus units, Holy Code, the demon-angel truce, Memetic Currency, the rules of how reality re-knits itself — is GPL v3.
 Fork it, build with it, write your own stories in it.
 Engine modifications stay copyleft.
 - **The WAD** — Sean and Tomasa, the specific arc, the specific scenes and phrasing — is doujin-permissive.
 Fanfiction welcome.
 Retcons welcome.
 Continuations welcome.
 Small-press fan editions welcome.
-Commercial use at scale needs a conversation first.
+Always link my github profile.

 Grant Morrison's term for an extended creative work functioning as an ongoing magical sigil is *supersigil*.
 Every legitimate downstream WAD is another iteration.
 The fragment isn't a mistake to be cleaned up.
 The fragment is the point.